ayush-agarwal-0502/Spam-Destroyer-NLP/README.md

 # Spam-Destroyer-NLP
-Spam Email Detection using Natural Language Processing
+Spam SMS/E-Mail Detection using Natural Language Processing

 ## About the project / Summary :

-Used NLP (Natural Language Processing) techniques in ML (Machine Learning) to detect whether an e-mail is spam or not spam .
+Used NLP (Natural Language Processing) techniques in ML (Machine Learning) to detect whether an SMS/e-mail is spam or not spam .
 Used NLP techniques such as tokeniztion , lemmatization , stop words removal , punctuation removal using tools such as NLTK and regex .
 Used models such as Multinomial Naive Bayes and Logistic regression to achieve overall F1 Score of 0.99 .
 Also performed feature engineering and handcrafted features such as number of digits , email length , number of punctuations etc which further helped in predictions .
 Also generated wordclouds for the different prediction classes .

 * Field : NLP (Natural Language Processing)
 * Tools : NLTK , regex , scikit-learn , python